- What is Service-Learning?

 Instructor approval is not required for most Service-Learning courses.

 Service-Learning courses are not specifically required; however, Service-Learning courses can potentially fulfill either an ECCE Engagement or ECCE Elective requirement, depending on your major.

-IPL/service-learning instructors have suggestions for service-learning sites, and you can also find service opportunities through the Volunteer & Civic Engagement Center.
+IPL/service-learning instructors may have suggestions for service-learning sites, and you can also find service opportunities through the Volunteer & Civic Engagement Center.
 If you wish to complete service hours at another site, you will need to have your site approved by your instructor.
 A determining factor in site approval is the ability of the agency to provide feedback to you (the student) and to the professor at various times during the semester.

 No. The purpose of Service-Learning courses is to provide needed service to the community, and if you are already working and getting paid at an agency, that need is already filled.
 You might be able to complete an Internship (for ECCE Engagement/Elective credit) where you currently work.
 Contact the IPL office for more information.

 Service-Learning courses can be registered for at the same time that you register for your other classes.
 However, if you plan on completing your service hours where you would be working directly with children or vulnerable populations, you need to start a month or more in advance; it takes a few weeks for background checks to be processed.

 A service-learning immersion course involves students becoming fully immersed in a service experience for a period of time.
 In the past, UIS students enrolled in the immersion course and earned credit for the alternative spring break service trip.